 I was pre-diabetic, had a fatty liver, my blood work was all over the place, I was suffering with shakes and sweats and my weight had broken the 21 stone mark!
 I made the decision to see out the rest of the year and start afresh on New Year’s Day… Well, that didn't happen because I was so sick from the New Year’s Eve celebrations that I ended up going on a 12-hour bender on New Year’s Day.

 I finally started on 2nd January.

 I read the Allen Carr book again and signed up to OYNB and was determined to turn my life around.
 I’m not sure being Irish is a good enough excuse for the way I drank, but our whole lives are surrounded by it.
 It’s such a big part of our culture.
+I had more than enough reason to give up alcohol.
 In the early days I found OYNB a great excuse for turning down drinks.
 “I’ve signed up for OYNB it’s a challenge.
 I am going to see how long I can do it” etc etc..

 Fast forward to today.

 I have lost loved ones, attended weddings – one of which was my own (something that should have happened years ago but never did and never would have, had I not stopped drinking).
 I have lost 8 stone, simply because, once I removed what was holding me back, I was able to exercise more.
 At first, I began walking, then started cycling and swimming.